-Non degree/diploma seeking applicants may be given special student admission status within the following parameters:
+Non degree/diploma- seeking applicants may be given special student admission status within the following parameters:

-- Student will be classified as non-award seeking at time of entry. - Student may receive up to 25 credit hours toward a specific degree/diploma program while in this status. - Prerequisite and/or co-requisite course requirements apply when selecting courses in this status. - Assessment is required for special student admission.
+- 1. Student will be classified as non-award-seeking at time of entry. - 2.
+Student may receive up to 25 credit hours toward a specific degree/diploma program while in this status. - 3.
+Prerequisite and/or co-requisite course requirements apply when selecting courses in this status. - 4.
+Assessment may be required. - 5.
+Students admitted under special student status are ineligible for all forms of financial aid.